Ice Age Predators in Prehistoric North America

 So how do we know about these creatures?
 One of the greatest resources is the La Brea Tar Pits, located in Los Angeles, California.
-While modern-day Los Angeles may seem like an unlikely place to collect information about prehistoric predators, the Tar Pits have provided a massive wealth of knowledge when it comes to ice-age animals.
+While modern-day Los Angeles may seem like an unlikely place to collect information about prehistoric predators, the Tar Pits have provided a massive wealth of knowledge regarding Ice-Age animals.

-A natural trap, many creatures have met their end by getting stuck in the asphalt of the Tar Pits.
-When a carnivore came to feed on the trapped animals, they become stuck as well.
-After tens of thousands of years the La Brea Tar Pits have accumulated thousands of specimens, many dating back to the Pleistocene Epoch.
+A natural trap, many creatures met their end by getting stuck in the asphalt of the Tar Pits.
+When a carnivore came to feed on the trapped animals, they also became stuck.
+After tens of thousands of years, the La Brea Tar Pits have accumulated many specimens dating back to the Pleistocene Epoch.

-Thanks to sites like La Brea we have a window to the past, and can learn a great deal about many of the animals that lived in prehistoric times.
+Thanks to sites like La Brea we have a window to the past and can learn a great deal about many of the animals that lived in prehistoric times.
 Unfortunately, the reason these animals are no longer around today is a little less clear.
-The Pleistocene ended about 11,000 year ago with the close of the most recent Ice Age.
-As the glaciers retreated the giant mammals began to die off.
+The Pleistocene ended about 11,700 years ago with the close of the most recent Ice Age.
+As the glaciers retreated, the giant mammals began to die off.

-While some of their relatives can still be found in North and South America, and in other locations around the globe, none of these amazing prehistoric predators survive to modern day.
+While some of their relatives can still be found in North and South America and other locations around the globe, none of these amazing prehistoric predators survive in the modern-day.

-But questions remain of exactly how Smilodon went about making kills.
-While those canine teeth appear ferocious, they were no doubt susceptible to breakage.
+But questions remain about exactly how Smilodon went about making kills.
+While those canine teeth appear ferocious, they were undoubtedly susceptible to breakage.
 Experts theorize Smilodon would have been an ambush predator, leaping on unsuspecting prey, restraining it with powerful claws and forelimbs, then using its huge teeth to inflict the fatal bite or slash.

 There were once lions in North America, and we’re not talking about mountain lions.
 The American lion (Panthera leo atrox) was much bigger than modern African lions, and some individuals would have approached 800 pounds.
 Next to the short-faced bear, this was the biggest and baddest of prehistoric North American predators.

-In contrast to Smilodon, which likely hunted in dense, wooded areas, the American lion would have stalked the plains and grasslands in a similar manner as modern African lions.
-However, unlike modern lions the American lion may have been a solitary predator.
+In contrast to Smilodon, which likely hunted in dense, wooded areas, the American lion would have stalked the plains and grasslands similarly to modern African lions.
+However, unlike modern lions, the American lion may have been a solitary predator.
 It also may have relied on caves and rock formations for use as dens.

-Prehistoric herbivores such as bison, horses and camels would have been prey for the American lion, and due to its tremendous size and power it would have been a formidable hunter.
+Prehistoric herbivores such as bison, horses, and camels would have been prey for the American lion.
+Due to its tremendous size and power, it would have been a formidable hunter.

-When it comes to sheer size the short-faced bear (Arctodus simus) is among the most terrifying beasts ever to walk the continent.
-During its time it had no rivals, and it would have dominated other apex predators of the Pleistocene.
-On all fours it would have stood eye-to-eye with a six-foot man, and on its hind legs may have topped twelve feet tall.
+When it comes to sheer size, the short-faced bear (Arctodus simus) is among the most terrifying beasts ever to walk the North American continent.
+During its time, it had no rivals and would have dominated other apex predators of the Pleistocene.
+On all fours, it would have stood eye-to-eye with a six-foot man, while on its hind legs it may have towered twelve feet.

 While the short-faced bear was built to hunt, it was probably an omnivore and an opportunist like modern brown bears.
-It would have browsed for berries, insects and plant matter, as well as stolen kills from smaller predators.
-Of course it was also a killer, well capable of taking down giant ground sloths, juvenile mammoths and prehistoric bison.
+It would have browsed for berries, insects, and plant matter and stolen kills from smaller predators.
+Of course, it was also a killer, well capable of taking down giant ground sloths, juvenile mammoths, and prehistoric bison.

 4. Dire Wolf (Canis Dirus)

-The dire wolf has become well-known in modern culture thanks to certain epic fantasy novels and the corresponding TV series.
+The dire wolf has become well-known in modern culture thanks to certain epic fantasy novels and their corresponding TV series.
 However, this Pleistocene carnivore was no fantasy.
 The dire wolf really did once thrive in North America.
-It was a ferocious hunter, and the largest wolf ever to appear on our planet.
+It was a ferocious hunter and the largest wolf ever to appear on our planet.

 Despite its formidable size, evidence suggests the dire wolf was a pack hunter like most modern wolves.
 This may have meant it was capable of tackling larger prey than any other predator of its day.

-While the American cheetah is no longer around, according to some experts we only need to look at a living North American animal called the pronghorn to see the legacy Miracinonyx left behind.
-The deer-like pronghorn is the second-fastest land animal in the world, and capable of reaching speeds of nearly 60 miles-per-hour.
-Its modern predators include the mountain lion, coyote and bobcat, none of which are capable of matching speed with the pronghorn.
+While the American cheetah is no longer around, according to some experts, we only need to look at a living North American animal called the pronghorn to see the legacy Miracinonyx left behind.
+The deer-like pronghorn is the second-fastest land animal in the world and can reach speeds of nearly 60 miles per hour.
+Its modern predators include the mountain lion, coyote, and bobcat, none of which are capable of matching speed with the pronghorn.
 So how did the pronghorn get so fast?